databricks/scala-style-guide/README.md

 ### <a name='recursion'>Recursion and Tail Recursion</a>

-__Do NOT use recursion__, unless the problem can be naturally framed recursively (e.g. graph traversal, tree traversal).
+__Avoid using recursion__, unless the problem can be naturally framed recursively (e.g. graph traversal, tree traversal).

 For functions that are meant to be tail recursive, apply `@tailrec` annotation to make sure the compiler can check it is tail recursive (you will be surprised how often seemingly tail recursive code is actually not tail recursive due to the use of closures and functional transformations.)